Tudor Vaughan

 Sir John Charles Tudor Vaughan KCMG MVO (4 February 1870 – 26 April 1929) was a British diplomat who was envoy to several countries.

+Origins

+Born at Horsham, he was the second son of Henry Vaughan (1834–1887), a Commander in the Royal Navy, and his first wife Emily Hudson (1834–1870).
+He was a great-grandson of the judge Sir John Vaughan.

 Career

-Vaughan joined the Diplomatic Service in 1894 and served in The Hague, Athens and Cairo before spending three years in South Africa.
+He joined the Diplomatic Service in 1894 and served in The Hague, Athens and Cairo before spending three years in South Africa.
 At Pretoria he was assistant private secretary to Sir Alfred Milner, then political secretary to Lord Roberts, then assistant secretary to the Administration of the Transvaal Republic.
 He was posted to Peking in 1901, to Constantinople (Istanbul) in 1903 and to Madrid in 1905; he was secretary to the British delegation, and a member of the drafting committee, at the Algeciras Conference in 1906, and was posted to Copenhagen later that year.
 He was chargé d'affaires at Santiago, Chile in 1911 and at Bucharest in 1912, and was posted back to Madrid in 1913.